jonNtech/jonNtech/README.md

 - 📄 Know about my experiences [jonntech.com](jonntech.com)

 - ⚡ Fun fact **I started my career with 12 years of hotel industry management.
 I led teams as large as 300 people.
 I became the Guest Experience Manager for hotels in Las Vegas.
 I had to learn  MySQL, python, and other technologies to filter all the guest feedback into actionable items We could use to help our services.
 I got my current job because of my experience with WordPress and databases.
-This also led me to web development and launched my freelancing career**
+This also led me to full-stack javascript web development and launched my freelancing career**

 <h3 align="left">Connect with me:</h3>
 <p align="left">